ALRnoche/nochealr_exer08/README.md

 App.css:
  * Serves as the flesh of App.js.
 It beautifies the website.
- * It modifies components such as the navigation bar items, appliances items, and shopping cart items
+ * It modifies components such as the navigation bar items, appliances items, and cart items
  * It designs the color theme of the website
  * Inherits functions from react, ./NavBar, & ./ItemsList